 - Scoop out the flesh of the avocados and place in a medium bowl.

-- Add the salsa and spices and mash with a fork until just incorporated but still lumpy.
+- Add the salsa, spices, and lime juice and mash with a fork until just incorporated but still lumpy.

-- Serve with carrot slices or plantain chips for a healthy and filling meal or snack.
+- Serve with veggie sticks or grain-free chips for a healthy and filling meal or snack.